toddwyl/nailtracking/README.md

 ## To do list:

-- [ ] Update the backbone to the MoblieNet-v3 or EfficientNet.

 - [ ] Try a New method to implement the CVPR workshop 2019 <[Nail Polish Try-On: Realtime Semantic Segmentation of Small Objects for Native and Browser Smartphone AR Applications](<https://arxiv.org/abs/1906.02222>)>

   ![1560172783755](README.assets/1560172783755.png)

-- [ ] Add the Handtracking and classify the gesture